A Living Landscape (c) Wendy Carter

 The Worcestershire Biodiversity Partnership

 The Trust is actively involved with the Worcestershire Biodiversity Partnership, which brings together a diverse range of bodies and orgainastions with a view to promoting and delivering biodiversity enhancement in the county.
-You can find out more at the BAP website.

 As part of our landscape-scale approach to nature conservation we are working with other Trusts on assessing the economic value of a range of services provided by the environment.
 Examples of these so-called ecosystem services can include flood defence benefits from wetland creation, cooling of the urban heat island effect by vegetation, aesthetic and health benefits and the like.
 Much of this work is underpinned by the National Ecosystem Assessment, details of which can be found on the NEA website.